Good morning! I’ve been sick with a cold this past week, and have family visiting this weekend, so there wasn’t much time for blogging.

 There is a large housing development being built blocks away from my house.
 The homes are an average of 2000 square feet.
 They are being snatched up before building is complete.

 Like the author of the opinion piece, I lived in tiny places most of my life because it’s what I was able to afford.
-However, instead of seeing space as a moneyed privilege, I experienced the wealth of having enforced limitations on the clutter, something I detest, I could acquire.
+However, instead of seeing space as a moneyed privilege, I experienced the wealth of having enforced limitations on clutter.
 It taught me to be very discerning about what I allow into my space.
 Smaller spaces are much easier to keep clean, not the other way around.
 Having fewer things and a manageable budget means less worry and mental clutter.

 For me, living large has little to do with the square footage of my home!